cometchat/cometchat-sample-app-ios/README.md

 ### Run project locally

-- Open the project in Android Studio.
+- Open the project in Xcode.

    - Modify `APP_ID` and `AUTH_KEY` and `REGION` with your own .
    - Build and run the Sample App.